 What is Sexual Misconduct?

 Learn more about consent

 People often think that consent is something that you "get" or "give" in a sexual situation, but this is limited.
 Consent is more of an agreement that people arrive at together.
 Consent can include words or actions that create mutually understandable, clear willingness and acceptance of the conditions of any sexual activity.
-Consent conveys enthusiastic participation.
+Read more about what consent actually looks like.

 Incapacitation is when a person is unable to give consent due to the effects of alcohol or other drug use, or other factors such as sleep, illness, or disability.

 Incapacitation is a state where a person cannot make a rational, reasonable decision because they lack the capacity to understand the who, what, when, where, why, or how of sexual activity.
 The use of alcohol or drugs, in and of itself, does not render a person incapacitated, nor is it a defense against an allegation of sexual misconduct.